Query Log

 To correct the intent of the query,

-- Head over to the next to the query, select Correct Classification.
+next to the query, select Correct Classification.

 - In the intent/competency dropdown menu, select the correct intent and competency.